CMV-Fuse: Cross Modal-View Fusion of AMR, Syntax, and Knowledge Representations for Aspect Based Sentiment Analysis: Model Overview

 In the ABSA task, the goal is to predict the sentiment polarity of an aspect term within a sentence.
 Let $s = \{w_1, w_2, \ldots, w_n\}$ represent a sentence with $n$ words, and $a = \{a_1, a_2, \ldots, a_m\}$ denote an aspect term, where $a$ is a subsequence of $s$.
 The objective is to determine the sentiment polarity $c_a \in \{Positive, Neutral, Negative\}$ for the aspect $a$.

 As shown in Figure \ref{fig:model_framework}, our model consists of three key components: (1) Multi-View Graph Encoder, (2) Hierarchical Cross-Modal Fusion, and (3) Multi-view structure-aware Contrastive Alignment.
-The process begins with BERT contextualized representations $H^{\text{bert}} = \{h^{\text{bert}}_1, h^{\text{bert}}_2, \ldots, h^{\text{bert}}_n\} \in \mathbb{R}^{n \times d}$ from sentence-aspect pairs formatted as $x = \text{[CLS]}s\text{[SEP]}a\text{[SEP]}$, which serve as initial node features for the graph encoders that process Abstract Meaning Representations, constituency parsing, dependency syntax, and semantic attention to capture structural and contextual patterns.
+The process begins with BERT contextualized representations $H^{\text{BERT}} = \{h^{\text{BERT}}_1, h^{\text{BERT}}_2, \ldots, h^{\text{BERT}}_n \} \in \mathbb{R}^{n \times d}$, obtained from sentence–aspect pairs formatted as $x = \text{[CLS]}\, s \,\text{[SEP]}\, a \,\text{[SEP]}$, which serve as initial node features for the graph encoders that process Abstract Meaning Representations, constituency parsing, dependency syntax, and semantic attention to capture structural and contextual patterns.